 Europe Term is a semester-long study experience sponsored by the Department of Communication Studies.
-The semester is based in Austria with significant excursions to Poland, Italy, the Czech Republic, Croatia, Switzerland, and France.
+The semester is based in Austria, Ireland, and Italy.

-Using an intercultural communication focus, students will study German at the University of Vienna, group communication and homestays in Poland, Christian community in a castle in the Austrian Alps, explore culture and technology in a small Croatian seaside village, and acculturation and cultural patterns in Venice, Milan, Paris, Geneva, Florence and Rome.
+Using an intercultural communication focus, students will study German at the University of Vienna, group communication and homestays in Italy, Christian community in a castle in the Austrian Alps, culture and technology in a small Irish seaside village, and acculturation and cultural patterns in Dublin, Monferrato, Florence, and Rome.

 Who Participates in Europe Term?

 Students of all majors are welcome to apply.
 Almost all of the courses in this semester program can be applied toward a Communication major or minor.
 While priority is usually given to juniors and seniors studying communication, other factors will be considered in the application process.

 • Minimum sophomore standing

 • Talk with your advisor – off-campus study should complement your field of study.